DigitalGlobe/mltools/README.md

 https://docs.google.com/document/d/1hf82I_jDNGc0NdopXxW9RkbQjLOOGkV4lU5kdM5tqlA/edit?usp=sharing

-Imagery in the format required by a MLApp (e.g., pansharpened, multi-spectral or orthorectified) can be obtained with the gbdxtools package (https://github.com/kostasthebarbarian/gbdxtools).
+Imagery in the format required by a MLA (e.g., pansharpened, multi-spectral or orthorectified) can be obtained with the gbdxtools package (https://github.com/kostasthebarbarian/gbdxtools).
 You need GBDX credentials to use gbdxtools.